akash-network/website-5-archive/content/en/community/contributions.md

 The below repository is designed for community members to add Akash educational content they've created for review.
 It's open to anyone that has developed Akash content.

+**DISCLAIMER:** The content below has been created by and for the Akash community.
+While each content piece goes through a lightweight approval process for quality assurance, it's highly suggested you DYOR.

 ## Written Materials

 ### Content Title